• Skip to primary navigation

 • If using raw pecans, I highly recommend roasting them beforehand to bring out their best flavor:

 • To roast in the oven: Preheat to 350 degrees Fahrenheit.
 Spread nuts onto a baking sheet in a single layer and bake for 10-15 minutes, or until fragrant and lightly browned.
-You'll want to check your nuts halfway through to make sure they're roasting evenly.
+Check your nuts halfway through to make sure they're roasting evenly.

-• Candied nuts will keep for up to one week in a tightly sealed container at room temperature.
+• Candied nuts will keep for 1-2 weeks in a tightly sealed container at room temperature.

 Nutrition Estimate